hungrysushi/simplicity_engine/readme.md

 ### To do

 - Initial Setup
-        - cmake files
+  - ~~cmake files~~
-- Integrate gtest
+- ~~Integrate gtest~~
 - Renderer
   - Set up GLFW and GLAD
   - Basic shaders
   - Basic methods to draw triangles and rectangles
 - Input
   - Callbacks
 - World representation
   - Entities
   - Behaviors
 - Load levels from file
+- Logging
 - Audio

+#### Stepping stones

+- Bring up a window
+- Draw triangle on screen
+- Process keyboard input
+- Move triangle with keyboard
+- Add texture to triangle
+- Draw items on screen from a level file